haskell-infra/hackage-trustees/revisions-information.md

 * Package description
 * Package category

 Revisions can also add custom-setup stanzas.
-This is necessary because newer cabal library versions make explicit custom-setup depends, while older versions simply shared dependencies with the package proper.
+This is necessary because newer cabal library versions make explicit custom-setup depends, while older versions simply shared exposed to `Setup.hs` whatever happened to be registered in the user pkg db, which was fragile and created a situation with untracked dependencies (cf: https://www.well-typed.com/blog/2015/07/cabal-setup-deps/)

 Other exceptions for adding dependencies all fall in the camp of needing to add things which had been implicitly assumed in the past, from a small whitelist.
 Package dependencies which may be added are "base" and "base-orphans".
 Build tool dependencies which may be added are "alex", "c2hs", "cpphs", "greencard", "happy" and "hsc2hs".
+This can be seen as improving compatibility with newer cabal library versions which require that past implicit assumptions be made more explicit (cf: https://www.well-typed.com/blog/2015/03/qualified-goals/).

 ## What can't revisions change?